Amazon to acquire minority stake in an Indian supermarket chain operator

 India's revised e-commerce regulations, along with its push to compel multinationals to store data locally, have irked the U.S. government and heightened trade tensions.
 India has argued the rules are aimed at protecting interests of its small traders and privacy of its citizens.

-Ahead of the launch of Amazon's biggest campus in the world in the southern Indian city of Hyderabad on Wednesday, Amazon'sIndia head Amit Agarwal said India should encourage e-commerce and not try to "define every single guard rail under which it should operate."
+Ahead of the launch on Wednesday of Amazon's biggest campus in the world, in the southern Indian city of Hyderabad, Amazon'sIndia head, Amit Agarwal, said India should encourage e-commerce and not try to "define every single guard rail under which it should operate."